dgroomes/react-playground/README.md

   * When `.md` files are clicked under "Additional Content", the fragment should change to that file and the content should be loaded under the "markdown" element
 * Use `async`.
 It's cool (read: modern) but how do I use it?
+* Use JS imports so I dont' have to include every JS file by hand in `index.html`
+* Implement loading spinners?
+Use Suspense <https://reactjs.org/docs/concurrent-mode-suspense.html>?
+* Breakdown the `SourceBrowser` component into a combination of a `DirectoryListing` and a `Markdown` component

 ### Links